cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 If you would like specific items to always be moveable into their slot (e.g. soul shards), add their prefabs to the `AlwaysAllowSwapIntoSlot` list.

+## Chat commands

+- `.UnEquipForbiddenGear` - Admin only.
+Unequips forbidden gear from all players.

 ## Support

 Join the [modding community](https://vrisingmods.com/discord).